 - Be sure in the days that follow that you check the moisture of your plants.
 You don’t want them drying out and all of your hard work going to waste.
 They don’t need to be doused, but be sure the soil doesn’t stay dry for long.
 Drying out between waterings isn’t a bad thing for most plants, but since these babies are just starting out, don’t let them go too long between waterings.

 And once you have your feet wet starting your own seedlings, you can jump into saving seed for the following year.
 It’s super simple!
-Here’s a tutorial on how to Save Tomato Seeds.
+Here’s a tutorial on how to Save Tomato Seeds or saving basil seeds.

 Good luck hardening off your seedlings this year, and I hope you have a fantastic spring garden season.
 Happy Gardening!